github/training-kit/paths/github-cli/08-push-and-pull.md

   `-u` is short for `--set-upstream`.
 This sets a relationship between the branch on the remote and your branch locally, so that in the future you only need to type `git push`.

-  `origin BRANCH-NAME` creates a branch on the remote and names it after your local branch.
+  `origin` tells git _where_ you want to push.
+Origin is just a shortcut for the URL of the repository.
+You can type `git remote -v` to see what it is pointing to.

-  The good news is, you only need to do this the once.
-If you have pushed this branch before or it already exists on the remote, you can simply type
+  `BRANCH-NAME` tells git to create a branch on the remote with the same name as your local branch.

-   `git push`.
+  The good news is, you only need to do this long command once.
+If you have pushed this branch before or it already exists on the remote, you can simply type `git push`.

 ---